Troubleshooting backup failures on Azure virtual machines

 Step 1: Create snapshot through Host

-From an elevated (admin) command-prompt, run the below command:
+From an elevated (admin) command-prompt, run the following command:

 REG ADD "HKLM\SOFTWARE\Microsoft\BcdrAgentPersistentKeys" /v SnapshotMethod /t REG_SZ /d firstHostThenGuest /f REG ADD "HKLM\SOFTWARE\Microsoft\BcdrAgentPersistentKeys" /v CalculateSnapshotTimeFromHost /t REG_SZ /d True /f